MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/sg-security/readme.txt

 = Weekly Security Reports =

-Receive a weekly traffic summary of your website directly to your inbox through Weekly Security Reports.
-This report compiles data on both bot and human traffic, along with details about blocked login and visit attempts to proactively monitor traffic and promptly identify suspicious activity.
+Receive a weekly traffic summary for your website directly to your inbox.
+This **Weekly Security Report** compiles data on both bot and human traffic, along with details about blocked login and visit attempts to proactively monitor traffic and promptly identify suspicious activity.

 == POST-HACK ACTIONS ==
-Take immediate measures to safeguard your website if you suspect a compromise and prevent further damage.
+Take immediate measures to protect your website if you suspect a compromise and prevent further damage.
 Here, you'll find convenient solutions to address the situation effectively:

 = Reinstall All Free Plugins =